Ideal Protein

 What Whole Foods Apart From Ideal Protein Envelopes Do I Eat?

 Dinner and lunch include two cups of approved veggies each (that is four cups every day).
 We advise that our dieters consume simple salads one to two times a day.
+The diet also mandates at least 4 to 6 oz of lean protein, which can be divided up or consumed at one meal.

-• 28 cups of veggies
+• 28 cups of vegetables

-• 7 to 14 green salads and
+• 7-14 green salads

-• 28 to 42 oz of meat
+• 28-42 oz of meat

 Can I Afford the Expenses?